FtmhBkhsh/EmotionClassification/README.md

 # EmotionClassification
-Predicting The Emotion From A User's Twit (Advanced Data Mining Course Assignment)
+#### Predicting The Emotion From A User's Twit (Advanced Data Mining Course Assignment)

-The train and evaluation information of each model are in these codes below:
+Train and evaluation information of each model are in these codes below:
 BertCode.ipynb
 DistilBertCode.ipynb
 RobertaCode.ipynb